-Before you begin with the installation steps mentioned in this guide, you need to ensure that your computer meets the minimum requirements mentioned below for installing 3CX Emergency Notifier.
+Before you begin with the installation steps mentioned in this guide, you need to ensure that your computer meets the minimum requirements mentioned below for installing the 3CX Emergency Notifier.

 3CX Version V18 (Professional or Enterprise Version Only)